 Discount on future bookings

 It will be applied to the second workshop you book and any subsequent ones, provided the gap between bookings is never more than six months.
-With our discount, the cost per person for 12 people drops to just £52.
+With our discount, the cost of a workshop for 12 people drops to just £756.

 Please note: for courses run at your offices, an additional fee may be charged to cover our trainer's travel expenses and, if necessary, overnight accommodation.
 Every effort will be made to keep these costs to an absolute minimum.